valini01/repo-root-terraform/docs/github-apps-vs-pat.md

 ```

 Key properties:
-- Tokens are short‑lived and scoped to the installation.
+- Short‑lived, scoped installation tokens.
-- No user PAT stored; only the App private key is maintained as a secret.
+- Only the App private key is stored as an encrypted secret.

 ---
-## Azure Authentication with SPN (Service Principal)
+## Azure Authentication (SPN)

-We use Azure SPN credentials to authenticate to Azure in CI jobs (login & Terraform).
-The SPN is independent of GitHub identities.
+CI logs into Azure using a Service Principal; Terraform then uses ARM tokens for backend state and resource provisioning.

-Diagram: Dual‑auth (GitHub App for code; SPN for Azure)
+Diagram: Dual‑auth (GitHub App for repo access; SPN for Azure)
 ```mermaid
 flowchart LR
   A[GitHub Actions Job] --> B[GitHub App]